Inc44/dotfiles/COMMAND.md

 - `-r`: Recursively remove directories and their contents
 - `-f`: Forcefully remove files or directories without prompting for confirmation, even if they are write-protected

+`sed regex file`: Stream edit with regular expressions

+Options:

+- `-e`: Add the script to the commands to be executed
+- `-i`: Edit files in place

+`strings path`: Display printable strings found in a binary file located at the specified path

+`sync`: Synchronize cached writes to persistent storage

 `tar caf path.tar.algorithm path`: Compress a file using a specified algorithm

 Options: